Work underway for expansion of Mansfield supermarket as every 'upgrade' helps

-Work is under way at a Mansfield Tesco superstore with huge “upgrades” and “expansions” planned for the site.
+Work is under way at a Mansfield Tesco store with huge “upgrades” and “expansions” planned for the site.

-Mansfield Tesco Extra on Chesterfield Road is set to be “refreshed” in the coming weeks, as work has started on “upgrading” the store.
+Mansfield Tesco Extra, on Chesterfield Road South, is set to be expanded in the coming weeks, as work has started on ‘upgrading’ the store.

-Departments have moved around, and staff have re-set aisles to ensure shopping can continue by cordoning off sections and ensuring business continues as usual.
+Departments have moved around, and staff have reset aisles to ensure shopping can continue by cordoning off sections and ensuring that business continues as usual.

 “The refresh includes larger clothing and fresh food departments, upgraded refrigeration, and new fixtures and fittings throughout.